ztollef/Portfolio/README.md

-zachtollefson.com
+# Zach Tollefson's Portfolio

-This is my personal portfolio site showing off the projects I've made using a MERN stack of technology.
+This is my personal portfolio site I created to show off a few software/web development projects I've made.

 This site was created with JavaScript and some React.